Showing posts with label Tour Scotland Stirling. Show all posts

 Tour Scotland Video Royal Regiment of Scotland Marching Down Corn Exchange Road In Stirling

-Tour Scotland video of Royal Regiment of Scotland marching down Corn Exchange Road today in Stirling, Scotland.
+Tour Scotland travel video of Royal Regiment of Scotland marching down Corn Exchange Road on ancestry, genealogy, family history visit and trip to Stirling.
 The 7 Scots Royal Regiment of Scotland marching on part of their Freedom of the City Parade in Stirling.
 Along with The Rifles, The Royal Regiment of Scotland is also one of only two line infantry regiments to maintain its own regular military band within the Corps of Army Music, which was formed through the amalgamation of the Highland band and Lowland band of the Scottish Division.
 In addition, there are two Territorial bands, The Highland Band and The Lowland Band of the Royal Regiment of Scotland, which are administered by the regiment's two Territorial battalions.
 The regiment also has its own Parachute Display Team, the Golden Lions and shinty team, The Scots Shinty Club.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.